Sample size calculations for multilevel factorial longitudinal cluster randomised trials: Background

 where $a_i$ are independent and identically distributed with $a_i \sim N(0,\sigma_a^2)$, $b_{i,j}$ are independent and identically distributed with $b_{i,j}\sim N(0,\sigma_b^2)$, and $\varepsilon_{i,j,k}$ are independent and identically distributed with $\varepsilon_{i,j,k} \sim N(0,\sve)$. $X_{i,j}$ is the cluster-period-level treatment indicator and $Z_{i,j,k}$ is the individual-level treatment indicator (both 0-1 variables that are 1 to signify allocation to the intervention, and 0 to signify allocation to the control for their respective treatments). $\betaj{j}$ is the fixed effect for time in period $j$, and $\betaC$, $\betaI$ and $\betaCI$ are the targets of inference. $\betaC$ is the effect of the cluster-level treatment when the individual-level treatment is in the control condition, $\betaI$ is the effect of the individual-level treatment when the cluster-level treatment is in the control condition, and $\betaCI$ is the interaction between the effects of the cluster- and individual-level treatments.

 The individual-level intervention is assumed to be assigned randomly within each cluster-period, so that $Z_{ijk}$ is independent of $X_{ij}$ and $i$ and $j$, and such that of the $m$ observations in each cluster period, $\piz m$ have $Z_{ijk}=1$ and the remainder have $Z_{ijk}=0$.
-Further, let
+Further, let $N=\sum_{i=1}^n\sum_{j=1}^T m_{i,j}$, the total number of observations, and let

-that is, $\pixi$ is the proportion of cluster periods assigned to the cluster-level intervention of those in the $i$th cluster, and $\pix$ is the proportion of cluster periods assigned to the cluster-level intervention overall.
+that is, $\pixi$ is the proportion of observations assigned to the cluster-level intervention of those in the $i$th cluster, and $\pix$ is the proportion of observations assigned to the cluster-level intervention overall.
 Also, $\piz$ is the proportion of individuals assigned to the individual-level intervention, both overall and in each period.

 The cluster and cluster-period random effects are $a_i,b_{ij}$ and the residual is $\varepsilon_{ijk}$, which together encode a block exchangeable correlation structure.
 This correlation structure has a separate between-period and within-period correlation, denoted respectively by